llikey2020/knowledgebase/Infra/china_gitlab.md

 systemctl  stop firewalld
 swapoff -a
 ```
-**The gitlab runner is already setup and connected to gitlab.sequoiadb.com
-Once the China gitlab is upgraded to the same version as Toronto gitlab, it should be able to run all the gitlab_ci scripts**

 ### Deploy gitlab runner on k8s cluster
 use a config file with following contents